Sagar-Timalsena/Sagar-Timalsena/README.md

 # 🇳🇵 <strong> <i> Sagar Timalsena </i> </strong>

-I'm Sagar from Nepal, and I do content on Design and Development.
-I really enjoy learning Programming languages and frameworks, as well as work in Develpoment and Operation (DevOps).
+I'm Sagar from Nepal, I really enjoy learning Programming languages and frameworks, as well as work in Develpoment and Operation (DevOps).
 Graphics Designer.